roofrack/tmux-session-maker/README.md

 ### :wrench: Usage

-- Just run the executable `tmsetupNewSession` in the terminal

 - Make these files executable and add to the PATH variable (could also add a keyboard shortcut in your WM to execute)

+- Run `tmsetupNewSession` in the terminal

 - Enter a file to edit (use tab completion)

-- run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved set-up-session files
+- Run `tmdeleteSessionNames` to terminate all tmux sessions and give the option to delete the saved set-up-session files

 - I use VTR vim-tmux-runner to run code which seems to work well